Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 You can also click on the clustered image and it will zoomin further.

 ##### step-5:
 Once you have  clustred images, you can identify the images for training your new enrollment model.
-This portion I tried to automate by heavily dependence on the google Image search.
+This portion I tried to automate by heavily dependending on the google Image search.
 Results were not so impressesive.
-Infact certain resluts were too offensive and not suitable for kids who are under 18.
+Infact certain resluts were too offensive and sexualy explicit, on certain images and hence not suitable for kids who are under 18.
 You know what I mean ;).
 So I have  dropped the idea of reverse google lookup on the images.
 And settled for user to inputt the character/person's name.
 If you are curious you can find the script doing the reverse google lookup [here](https://github.com/Santhosh-KS/spookfish/tree/master/scripts).

 ![step-5.1](https://github.com/Santhosh-KS/ImageStorage/blob/master/ProjectReport/6.png?raw=true)

-If you can notice there is an editable field called "Rename Me", user has the choice of giving what ever the name they like. and hit enter once done renaming.
-I know bad UI choices, I'm no UI expert.
+If you can notice there is an editable field called "Rename Me", user has the choice of giving what ever the name they like.
+There are couple of gotchas here.
-It is also, adviced not to give spaces for example "Jon Snow" is bad choice of naming.
+- After entering the name user has to hit the `enter` key.
+- Don't give `<space>` charecter between firstname and last name.
 Instead use an '_' (under_score)  "Jon_Snow".

+*I Know bad UI choices!
+Hey, I'm not an UI exptert.*

 Once all the renaming is done we do create the folders with the name given here, if the name has some space character then that will cause some problem in creation of directories against that name.
-Once you rename the actor's name background turns green, just a visual clue to the user that name edit went fine.
+Once you rename the actor's name background changes from red to green, just a visual clue to the user that name edit went fine.
 Now the, end results should look something like this.

 ![step-5.2](https://github.com/Santhosh-KS/ImageStorage/blob/master/ProjectReport/8.png?raw=true)